mennoberend/LAMAS_davinci/README.md

     <b>tile.py</b>: Implements the Tile class, which represents a white or black black with a number.
   </li>
   <li>
-    <b>view.py</b>: All code related to the tkitner GUI is in this file.
+    <b>view.py</b>: All code related to the tkinter GUI is in this file.
   </li>
 </ul>